khazvek/react-bits/README.md

 ## Documentation

-Go to [reactbits.dev](https://reactbits.dev/) to view the documentation.
+Go to [kauryui.dev](https://kauryui.dev/) to view the documentation.

 ## About

-React Bits is a large collection of animated React components made to spice up your web creations.
+KauryUI is a large collection of animated React components made to spice up your web creations.
 We've got animations, components, backgrounds, and awesome stuff that you won't be able to find anywhere else - all free for you to use!
 These components are all enhanced with customization options as props, to make it easy for you to get exactly what you need.

 ## Key Features
 - 90+ total components (text animations, animations, components, backgrounds), growing every week